helium/HIP/0015-beaconing-rewards.md

-This proposal suggests a change to proof-of-coverage (PoC) from multihop to beaconing as well as a change in how PoC is rewarded that combines HNT mining for witnessing and PoC into one pool and gives the bulk of the reward to hotspot witnessing or receiving RF payloads vs transmitting RF payloads.
+This proposal suggests a change to proof-of-coverage (PoC) from multihop to beaconing as well as a change in how PoC is rewarded that combines HNT mining for witnessing and PoC into one pool and gives the bulk of the reward to Hotspot witnessing or receiving RF payloads vs transmitting RF payloads.

 # Motivation